 Robert T. “Bo” Marlin is a Defense Intelligence Senior Leader in the Senior Executive Service and serves as the Technical Advisor for Military Intelligence Program Resources in the Directorate for Intelligence, Surveillance and Reconnaissance Capabilities and Integration, Deputy Chief of Staff for ISR; Headquarters U.S. Air Force, the Pentagon, Washington, D.C.
 He also serves as the Air Force Intelligence Community Chief Information Environment Officer.

 Mr. Marlin served in the Air Force from 1978 to 2007, retiring at the rank of colonel.
 While on active duty, he served as an Electronic Warfare Officer and accumulated more than 3,800 flight hours in all models of the RC-135.
-He also commanded the 45th Reconnaissance Squadron; the Medina Regional Security Operations Center and 543rd Intelligence Group; and was the Vice Commander of the 67th Information Operations Wing.
-He completed his active duty service as the Director of ISR capabilities at the Pentagon.
+He also commanded the 45th Reconnaissance Squadron; the Medina Regional Security Operations Center (now NSA-Texas) and 543rd Intelligence Group; and was the Vice Commander of the 67th Information Operations Wing.
+He completed his active duty service as the Director of ISR Capabilities at the Pentagon.

 1978 Bachelor of Science degree in engineering mechanics, U.S. Air Force Academy, Colorado Springs, Colo.

 1979 Master of Science degree in metallurgical engineering, Columbia University, N.Y.

 1985 Distinguished graduate, Squadron Officer School, Maxwell Air Force Base, Ala.